Councillor Urges Locals, Police to Prevent Traveller Encampment in Birmingham

-After finding an illegal campsite with open gates at Shard End Country Park in the east of the city, Birmingham councillor Alan Feeney asked the public to avoid providing work to the travellers there.
-He also urged the police and Birmingham City Council to investigate the latest incident.
+After finding an illegal campsite set up at Shard End Country Park, where travellers had previously been ordered to leave, councillor Alan Feeney advised the public not to give them any work due to the potential mess left behind.
+Meanwhile, a spokesman for Birmingham City Council confirmed their intention to recover the land where the unauthorised encampment encroached upon it.

 A councillor has pleaded with locals in Birmingham not to give travellers any work after they set up an illegal camp at a park in the city just weeks after being ordered to leave.